appnatively/appnatively/readme.txt

 Currently, App Natively supports WooCommerce and FluentCart.

 = Where can I find the plugin repository? =
-The source code and public repository for this plugin is available on GitHub at https://github.com/appnatively/appnatively.
+The source code and public repository for this plugin is available on GitHub at [App Natively](https://github.com/appnatively/appnatively).

 == Screenshots ==